awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 When a reservation is associated with a Dedicated Host, the Dedicated Host can't be released until the reservation's term is over\.

-For more information about Reservation pricing, see [Amazon EC2 Dedicated Hosts Pricing](https://aws.amazon.com/ec2/dedicated-hosts/pricing/#reservations)\.
+For more information about reservation pricing, see [Amazon EC2 Dedicated Hosts Pricing](https://aws.amazon.com/ec2/dedicated-hosts/pricing/#reservations)\.